abhimanyukumar94/Ansible-Playbooks-Bash-Script-CollectD/README.md

 # About
 This repository consist of the following:
 1. __CollectD_Document:__ This is an introductory document where the read will learn about CollectD and it's plugins.
-It will also help in configuring CollectD server-client model.
+It will also help in configuring CollectD's server-client model.
 2. __ansible_collectD:__ This is bash script which needs to be run for automation
 3. __main.yml:__ Ansible Playbook for configuring CollectD server and client
 4. __plugin.yml:__ Ansible Playbook for configuring Plugins at the clients.